What Can You Do If You Love Your Best Friend?

 Getty/Luis Alvarez

-Relationships that start with a friendship may benefit from having a solid emotional connection already in place before the shift to romance, which may contrast to those relationships that start with an initial physical attraction.
+Relationships that start with a strong friendship may benefit from having a solid emotional connection already in place before the shift to romance, which may contrast to those relationships that start with an initial physical attraction.
 In addition, you may be aware of their flaws and insecurities, and vice versa, because you know them well already.

 Unrequited love can hurt.
 If you find yourself in this situation after expressing your feelings to your friend, you may consider some of the strategies below to help you cope.

 Self-care can be a great reminder that our relationship with ourselves may be the most important one of all.
 It can also be an excellent way to set yourself up for healthy love in the future.
 After experiencing rejection, you may find it comforting to spend some time on yourself—enjoy a good book, get a massage, find music that carries you through your emotions, or try anything else you find soothing.
+Turning to your other friends for support can be helpful, too.

 To keep your mind busy or try to lift your spirits after rejection, it may be helpful to turn your energy towards something that improves you as a person.
 Consider taking some classes, starting a new fitness routine, or even learning a new language.
 By using your time to focus on something new and positive, you may be able to move on more quickly from the rejection.

-Seeking support in tough times can be very beneficial, but sometimes, opening up to a friend about your feelings may feel too vulnerable or you may feel intimidated speaking with a therapist face-to-face.
-In these instances, you may find it more comfortable to try online therapy, where you can meet virtually with a licensed therapist from the comfort of your home or anywhere you have an internet connection.
+Seeking support in tough times can be very beneficial, but sometimes, opening up to a friend about your strong feelings may feel too vulnerable or you may feel intimidated speaking with a therapist face-to-face.
+In these instances, you may find it more comfortable to try online therapy, where you can meet virtually with a licensed therapist from the comfort of your home, or anywhere you have an internet connection.

 Takeaway